-Asset account MVBS valuation LuxGAAP valuation Differences Deferred acquisi- tion costs N/A This is the discounted value.
-The difference comes from the fact that in the SII balance sheet, DAC are cancelled and taken into account in the Best Estimates of technical provisions Bonds (govern- ment & corporate) This line item is valuated on the basis of IFRS standard.
+Asset account MVBS valuation LuxGAAP valuation Differences Deferred acquisition costs N/A This is the discounted value.
+The difference comes from the fact that in the SII balance sheet, DAC are canceled and taken into account in the Best Estimates of technical provisions.
+Deferred tax assets Deferred tax assets are recognized at their fair value.
+N/A The difference comes from the fact that In LuxGAAP, DTA are not recognized.
+Bonds (govern- ment & corpo- rate) This line item is valuated on the basis of IFRS standard.
 This is the amortized acquisition costs.
-The difference of EUR 3.2mn is due to Local GAAP adjustments Deposits other than cash equiva- lents Deposits other than cash equiva- lent are evaluated on the basis of the IAS 39 principle.
-In LuxGAAP, the amount is re- classified as "Any other assets, not elsewhere shown".
+The difference of EUR 4.9mn is due to Local GAAP adjustments.
+Loans and mort- gages Loans and mortgages are valued at amortized cost.
+Loans and mortgages are recognized at nominal value.
+In MVBS, the asset is higher by EUR 21.1mn compared to LuxGAAP because it includes the cash pooling amounts.
+Deposits other than cash equivalents Deposits other than cash equivalent are evaluated on the basis of the IAS 39 principle.
+In LuxGAAP, the amount is re- classified as "Any other as- sets, not elsewhere shown".
 There is no difference in the overall amount.
-Reinsurance recoverable from non- life excluding Health The calculation of reinsurance recoverable leads either to the recognition of reinsurance recoverable calculated as a whole or the BE for the reinsurance recoverable.
+Reinsurance re- coverable from non-life exclud- ing Health The calculation of reinsurance recoverable leads either to the recognition of reinsurance recoverable calculated as a whole or the BE for the reinsurance recoverable.
 No Risk Margin (RM) is reported in the section of the reinsurance recoverable as the RM recognized within the TP is already net of reinsurance.
 However, a Counterparty Default Adjustment (CDA) has to be calculated.
 The BE of TP has to be calculated gross.
-In LuxGAAP, the amount recognised as provision is the BE of the amount required to settle the obligation at the reporting date.
-This provision does not exceed in amounts the sum which are necessary.
-In LuxGAAP, the asset is higher by EUR 82mn compared to MVBS because there is no discounting in LuxGAAP.
-Insurance and in- termediaries re- ceivables Insurance and intermediaries include the MVBS adjustment This is at the lower of their nom- inal and probable realizable value The difference of EUR 34.6mn is due to the adjustments performed on MVBS side Receivables (trade, not insurance) Receivables (trade, not insurance) are recognized at amortized cost.
+In LuxGAAP, the amount recognized as a provision is the BE of the amount required to settle the obligation at the reporting date.
+This provision does not exceed in amounts the sum which is necessary.
+In LuxGAAP, the asset is higher by EUR 101.9mn compared to MVBS due to following reasons: - In MVBS, not overdue receivables and payables are reclassified to technical provisions (+26.9mn) - Conceptual differences within the premium provisions presentation i.e ceded future profit vs. ceded UPR and refunds (+75mn) - no discounting in LuxGAAP.
+Insurance and intermediaries receivables Insurance and intermediaries include the MVBS adjustment and are recognized at amortized cost This is at the lower of their nominal and probable realizable value The difference of EUR 74.5mn is due to the adjustments performed on MVBS side Receivables (trade, not insur- ance) Receivables (trade, not insurance) are recognized at amortized cost.
 In LuxGAAP, receivables (trade, not insurance) are valuated at the lowest value between the nominal value and the probable realizable value.
-The amount recognized is adjusted if the recovery of the receivables is partly or fully compromised.
-In LuxGAAP, the asset is higher by EUR 22.4mn compared to MVBS because it includes the interests on investment the withholding tax and the cash pooling amounts.
-Cash and cash equivalents This line item is valuated on the basis of IFRS standard.
+The amount recognized is adjusted if the receivables is partly or fully compromised.
+In LuxGAAP, the asset is higher by EUR 21.1mn compared to MVBS because it includes the interests on investment the withholding tax, and the cash pooling amounts.

+Asset account MVBS valuation LuxGAAP valuation Differences Cash and cash equivalents This line item is valuated on the basis of IFRS standard.
 This is the nominal value.
 There is no difference in the overall amount.
 Any other assets, not elsewhere shown This line item is valuated on the basis of IFRS standard This is the nominal value.
 The difference comes from accrued interests which are taken into account of the SII value of investments, whereas it is disclosed as accrued income in the LuxGAAP balance sheet.